You must switch from nPB NOW!

-Propyl Bromide (nPB) is also known as solvent 1-bromopropane, and often as trade names Ensolv or Leksol.
-It is a solvent commonly used in the cleaning and degreasing process for the aerospace, precision engineering, medical, optical and electronic industries.
+Propyl Bromide (nPB) is also known as solvent 1-bromopropane, is a solvent commonly used in the cleaning and degreasing process for the aerospace, precision engineering, medical, optical and electronic industries.

 nPB is registered as a Substance of Very High Concern (SVHC) under REACH (Registration, Evaluation, Authorisation and Restriction of Chemicals), which regulates the supply and use of chemicals in Europe.

 SVHC are substances can have serious consequences; in this case, ‘toxic for reproduction’ and as such nPB has been placed on Annex XIV whereby companies have to seek authorisation for usage from the EC.

 After 4 July 2020 the use of nPB is banned, unless you have been granted an exemption by January 2019.
 Please note: all exemptions are only granted for short periods of time, therefore replacements will still need to be sourced.

 Choose Fraser Technologies to help switch from nPB